sid19arya/sid19arya.github.io/_pages/about.md

 - **Guardrails for AI** : how can we add automated supervision for knowing when AI models might start making mistakes
 - **Computational Imaging** (new addition): how do camera's capture images, how can we develop these image capturing capabilities in different contexts

+Oh, and I also play the football (not the American version) and am learning the guitar.